The major consists of a minimum of 10 full courses (or the equivalent) and the curricular pathway requirement.

 Core courses in the program build a foundation in natural sciences, social sciences, and the humanities; these provide the lateral rigor necessary to understand and analyze social, economic, and environmental issues from multiple perspectives.
 Students then select from a broad range of intermediate and advanced courses from many disciplines to develop a focused course of study or “curricular pathway.”

-Prospective majors are encouraged to take Environment and Society (ENVS 101) during their first year and Introduction to Environmental Humanities (ENVS 201) and most natural science core requirements by the end of their sophomore year.
-Students also need to take either Environmental Policy (ENVS 208) or Environmental Economics (ECON 231) as a core requirement of the major and are encouraged to complete this requirement in their sophomore or junior year.
-It is recommended that students planning to take ECON 231 complete ECON 101 as a prerequisite - ideally one or two semesters prior.
+Prospective majors are encouraged to take ENVS 101 during their first year and ENVS 201 and most natural science core requirements by the end of their sophomore year.
+Students also need to take either ENVS 208 or ENVS 231 as a core requirement of the major and are encouraged to complete this requirement in their sophomore or junior year.
+It is recommended that students planning to take ENVS 231 complete ECON 101 as a prerequisite - ideally one or two semesters prior.

 Students are urged to consult as early as possible with faculty on the Environmental Studies Program Committee (ESPC) for guidance.